 To wit: A study from Northwestern University followed 5,115 men and women, ages 18 to 30, for 15 years.
 Those who were highly fit (determined by a preset treadmill test) were half as likely to develop diabetes, hypertension, excess abdominal fat, and high blood pressure.
 Another study, conducted by Dutch researchers on 3,457 Massachusetts residents spanning 42 years, found that people overweight at age 40 (body mass index [BMI] of 25 and above) lived, on average, three fewer years than their more fit counterparts.
 Obese people (a BMI of 30 or above) had a life span shortened by six or seven years.
 Finally, a 2001 study from the University of Texas Southwestern Medical Center in Dallas on men in their early 50s discovered that six months of modest exercise (about 4.5 hours a week) brought their cardiovascular capacity back to the levels it was at in their 20s.
 In effect, six months of training reversed 30 years of aging.

 Does this inspire you to get moving?
-Here’s a look at what happens to the body during the different phases of life, and, more important, exercise strategies you can use to clear
+Here’s a look at what happens to the body during the different phases of life, and, more important, exercise strategies you can use to clear the hurdles.

 The 30s: What, Me Worry?

 OK, the bad news first.
 Your VO2 max, the amount of oxygen your body can deliver to your muscles, peaks at about age 25, as does your lung capacity and muscle mass.
 Similarly, your fast-twitch muscle fibers — the ones responsible for sprinting, jumping, and making other quick movements — also begin to shrink in your mid-20s.